-- Upgrade City Oval as Horsham's premier regional AFL/cricket venue Upgrade City Oval to a regional standard to enable regional AFL and cricket sporting events and other non-sporting events to be hosted.
+- 1. Upgrade City Oval as Horsham's premier regional AFL/cricket venue Upgrade City Oval to a regional standard to enable regional AFL and cricket sporting events and other non-sporting events to be hosted.
 Upgrades required may include expansion of the size of the field, a new multi-purpose pavilion and clubrooms (including fully accessible and female friendly facilities) and covered spectator areas.
-Delivery of a second netball court would assist in club training and matches. - Develop a Regional Indoor Sports Precinct Develop a regional indoor sports precinct at the McBryde Street site, providing for basketball, netball, badminton, table tennis, volleyball and squash.
-This project should build on the work completed as part of theWimmera Sports Stadium Business Case and Concept Design Report (2017) and reflect the outcomes of consultation with key stakeholders during 2019. - 3.
-Develop an outdoor multi-purpose sports precinct Plan for and develop a new multi-purpose shared infrastructure outdoor sports precinct on the Crown land reserve at the Horsham Showgrounds precinct, currently occupied by the Horsham Greyhounds.
+Delivery of a second netball court would assist in club training and matches. - 2.
+Develop a Regional Indoor Sports Precinct Develop a regional indoor sports precinct at the McBryde Street site, providing for basketball, netball, badminton, table tennis, volleyball and squash.
+This project should build on the work completed as part of the Wimmera Sports Stadium Business Case and Concept Design Report (2017) and reflect the outcomes of consultation with key stakeholders during 2019. - B. Develop an outdoor multi-purpose sports precinct plan for and develop a new multi-purpose shared infrastructure outdoor sports precinct.
+The Wimmera River and CAD Project has identified the opportunity to transition the Crown land reserve at the Horsham Showgrounds precinct, currently occupied by the Horsham Regional Greyhound Racing Precinct, to an active sports, passive recreation and tourism precinct, which aligns to the opportunity for a multi-purpose sports precinct.
 As a preliminary concept this should include provision of multipurpose sporting facilities.
-Key sports facilities considered for inclusion include Athletics (including 8 lane grass track and associated athletics facilities), soccer/rugby fields and a synthetic hockey pitch.
+Key sports facilities considered for inclusion include Athletics

+(including 8 lane grass track and associated athletics facilities), soccer/rugby fields and a synthetic hockey pitch.
 Consideration should also be given to the inclusion of a shared use oval for AFL/Cricket training and matches, this could be delivered as part of a multi-purpose grass field that has the capacity to accommodate multiple sports (i.e. soccer, rugby, AFL, cricket).
 Consideration could also be given to the inclusion of tennis courts with the synthetic hockey facility, however this would require two hockey pitches to deliver the required amount of courts to service regional events (i.e. 16 courts) and would be subject to site capacity and appropriate shared surfaces.
-Further work is required to finalise this concept, including an assessment of facility and site requirements and the preparation of a masterplan and business case to support investment.
+Any new tennis courts delivered at the Showgrounds would result in the need to consolidate existing tennis facilities in central Horsham due to the existing over supply of courts.
+Further work is required to deliver on this concept, including an assessment of facility and site requirements and the preparation of a masterplan and business case to support investment.